 My name is Mark Skinner.
 I’m an Australian, self taught computer programmer, with a degree in engineering (specifically, computer control systems).

-I write all my source code using a simple text editor, and compile and test it via the command line.
-My Xwindow GUI consists of a text editor, web browser and a number of terminals.
+I write all my source code using the Geany text editor, and compile and test it via the command line.
+My main Hyprland Linux desktop consists of the text editor, a web browser and a terminal.